top of page

 What is the mechanism used to control the pitch in CPPs?

-CPPs employ a hydraulic cylinder to adjust the root section's orientation on the hub.
+CPPs employ hydraulic pressure to adjust the root section's orientation on the hub.
 The blades sit on spindles perpendicular to the shaft, with the control mechanism inside the hub.

 What are the advantages of using CPPs in tugs, trawlers, ferries, and ice breakers?